 I have taken numerous immersion workshops, and studied with many renowned teachers such as Ana Forrest, Sharon Gannon & David Life, Lino Miele, Doug Keller and Eddie Stern.

-I have stayed at ashrams for long periods of time.
+I have also stayed at ashrams for long periods of time.
 Done a lot of Vipassana-meditation.
 Studied Ayurveda.
-I have taught at yoga retreats in Italy, Germany, South Africa and India.
+I have led yoga retreats in Italy, Germany, Spain and Sweden.
+And I have also taught in South Africa and India.

 For me, the mental and spiritual effects of yoga are way more interesting than the physical ones.
 Of course it’s great to become stronger and more supple, and to be able to heal chronic pains and aches.
 And exploring the body is a lot of fun!
 But ultimately, THIS path, this practice is about ending suffering, and about becoming a better fellow human (the two are inter-weaved).
 This practice is about improving the overall quality of your life. not about mastering fancy asanas.
 Of course, profound change doesn’t happen overnight.
 It takes time.
 I've never believed in shortcuts.